Antitrust and Unfair Competition

 Super Lawyers® (2017)09/20/2017

-It was announced on September 20, 2017, that seventeen Phillips Nizer attorneys were selected for inclusion on the 2017 Super Lawyers and 'Rising Stars' lists.
+It was announced on September 20, 2017, that sixteen Phillips Nizer attorneys were selected for inclusion on the 2017 Super Lawyers list.
 Alternative Dispute Resolution, Banking, Business Litigation, Entertainment, Intellectual Property, and Trusts & Estates practices were represented.

 Super Lawyers® (2016)10/21/2016